eating beaver stew

 2. Grilling: For a tasty twist, consider grilling beaver meat over low heat.
 This method adds a smoky flavor and caramelizes the meat's natural sugars.
 Marinate the meat beforehand with your favorite herbs, spices, and a splash of citrus juice for added tenderness and flavor.

 3. Roasting: Another popular option is roasting beaver meat in the oven.
 Start by seasoning the roast with salt, pepper, garlic powder, and herbs like rosemary or thyme.
-Place it on a rack in a roasting pan and cook at a low temperature (around 325°F) until it reaches an internal temperature of 145°F for medium-rare or 160°F for medium doneness.
+Place it on a rack in a roasting pan and cook at a low temperature (around 325°F) until the internal temperature reaches at least 160°F throughout.

 4. Sausages and Burgers: Ground beaver meat can be transformed into flavorful sausages or burgers.
 Combine it with your choice of seasonings such as onions, garlic, herbs, or even spices like paprika or cayenne pepper.
 Shape into patties or stuff into casings for homemade sausages.